cakephp/docs/fr/orm/table-objects.rst

     // As an option to find()
     $query = $articles->find('all', ['contain' => ['Authors', 'Comments']]);

-    // As a method on the query objecy
+    // As a method on the query object
     $query = $articles->find('all');
     $query->contain(['Authors', 'Comments']);